Research

 - Best J, Kim R, Nijhout HF, Reed MC.
 (2024).
 A mathematical model of melatonin synthesis and interactions with the circadian clock.
 Mathematical Biosciences. https://doi.org/10.1016/j.mbs.2024.109280

-- Lee MP, Kim DW, Fang Y, Kim R, Bohnert ASB, Sen S, Forger DB (Under review).
-The association between real-world behavior-induced circadian disruption and depression risks: A large-scale cohort study of training physicians.
+- Lee MP, Kim DW, Fang Y, Kim R, Bohnert ASB, Sen S, Forger DB (2024).
+The real-world association between digital markers of circadian disruption and mental health risks.
+NPJ Digital Medicine. https://doi.org/10.1038/s41746-024-01348-6

 - Kim R, Nijhout HF, Reed MC.
 (2021).
 One-carbon metabolism during the menstrual cycle and pregnancy.
 PLoS Computational Biology.
 17(12): e1009708. https://doi.org/10.1371/journal.pcbi.1009708